 Application components

-Data Applications in Semarchy xDM rely on several components that you can directly generate and configure in the Application Builder.
-The following examples are taken from the Product Retail demo application.
+In Semarchy xDM, data applications rely on several components that you can directly generate and configure in the Application Builder.
+The following examples are taken from the application created using the Product Retail demo tutorial.

 Once you have completed the initial configuration of your data model, you can quickly use the Generate Application Components wizard to automatically generate most of the components you will need to enable user interaction with your data.